 No more provided charging cables

 Whether you think Tesla is going cheap or it makes sense to delete some charging cables from the mix, new models won’t have them.
-According to Clean Technica, the cables no longer provided by this company are the ones used to plug into a regular wall outlet.
+The cables no longer provided by this company are the ones used to plug into a regular wall outlet.
 In reality, most EV owners don’t utilize these cables because they are the most inefficient ways to charge an EV.
 This could be the first step in the future of electric driving, and other companies might follow suit.

 How much is the cheapest Tesla?

 The most affordable vehicle is the Model 3.
-This sedan came to the market to be the affordable Tesla that many could drive.
-If you want to buy this EV, Cars Direct tells us the starting price is nearly $50,000.
+This sedan came to the market to be the most affordable Tesla that many could drive.
+If you want to buy this EV, the starting price is nearly $50,000.
 That could be a hefty price, making a lease program more attractive.

 How much does it cost to charge a Tesla?